Skip to content

 Is there mobile signal on Blackhope Scar?

-Good signal on summit; EE and Vodafone reliable.
+Good summit signal; EE and Vodafone dependable.
 Fine viewpoint over Tweeddale.

 Is Blackhope Scar safe in winter?